NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

 ---

-### Observations
+### Observations and Experiment Details

 - **Gaussian Blur** significantly improved edge detection by reducing background noise.
 However the size of the kernel played a very important role.
-If it was too small, noise still remained and the edge detection had many unecessary edges.
-If the kernel was too large, blurring was too much and many coin edges were undetected.
+While using a very small kernel, noise still remained and the edge detection had many unnecessary edges.
+However if the kernel  used was very large, blurring was too much and many coin edges were undetected.
-- **Threshold values for Canny edge detection**: The best output was obtained when the lower and upper thresholds were in a ratio of around 1:3.
+- **Threshold values for Canny edge detection**: After experimenting with several different values, the best output was obtained when the lower and upper thresholds were in a ratio of around 1:3.
+- Without the **morphological closing operation**, a few of the coin edges were broken and resulted in incomplete contours.
-- **Filtering out smaller contours** ensured that many invalid countours were not wrongly counted as coins.
+- **Filtering out smaller contours** ensured that many invalid contours were not wrongly counted as coins.

 ---